 Thank you, Anna!
 We are grateful for your thoughtful design!

 The cabin features:

 - Twin hatchery drawers in the attic to keep your cocoons safe from sun, wind, rain, and predators.

-- Removable center pieces to allow space for your favorite nesting materials.
-The cabin can be configured to fit natural reeds, cardboard tubes, wood trays, or a mixture of all three!
+- Removable centerpieces to allow space for your favorite nesting materials.
+The Cabin is configurable, allowing it to fit natural reeds, cardboard tubes, wood trays, or a mixture of all three!

 The Cabin is lightweight yet large enough to hold up to 130 BeeTubes, 130 BeeTubes with Inserts, 110 Large Natural Reeds, 48-hole Spring Mason Bee wood tray, or 78-hole Summer Leafcutter Bee wood tray.